 Though it’s still chilly the pubs have reopened, sort of.
 I’ve missed the opportunity to break a ride with a pint and a bag of crisps, the chance of finding a sticky carpet and indifferent landlord (never was an expensive date ;).

 Isn’t it incredible to imagine how this country was circa 1918 or 1945.
-A million lives were lost in The Great war and the second wrought devastation upon civilian populations.
+A million lives were lost in The Great war and the second wrought devastation upon populations.
 The horror and grief of 1918 was also compounded by Spanish Flu killing more than a quarter of a million in the UK and 500 million globally!

-It’s an ill wind that blows no good, and though Debenhams has gone, whatever comes next can only offer better coffee.
+It’s an ill wind that blows no good, and though Debenhams has gone, whatever comes next can only serve better coffee.
 Now most in the UK are vaccinated, maintaining a social distance, packing face masks and sanitiser, let’s find a vision for the future and crack on with rebuilding and transforming.